 4. I save statements and records in multiple places, mostly digital, so they can be accessed quickly.
-I have one file box for the important papers, and I also keep digital documents on my computer, a backup hard drive, and Dropbox.
-(Dropbox lets you sync your documents to the cloud, and you can access them securely through the internet.
-It’s great for sharing documents and for when we travel.)
+I have one file box for the important papers, and I also keep digital documents on my computer and a backup hard drive.
 I wouldn’t want my husband to have to go through a pile of papers if he can do a quick search on the computer instead.

 5. I planned for the majority of our bills to be paid online or automatically at the beginning of every month.
 I just made a couple of phone calls and requested the due dates that I wanted.
 Since I pay the bills, my husband doesn’t keep track of individual billing dates, but he can remember that we need money in our account ready to pay the bills at the beginning of the month.
 That helps us stay in a routine and avoid surprises when the account balance drops.

 6. I check the credit reports annually for both of us, and let him know what, if anything, he needs to do.
 Sometimes it’s just reminding him to make a phone call to close an old store card that we might have otherwise forgotten.